Botfuel/botfuel-dialog/GETTING_STARTED.md

 - Greetings: if you say `hello`, it will simply reply with `Hello human!`
 - Name: if you say `My name is Bob` it will reply with `Nice to meet you Bob!`

-A bot has 4 basic building components:
+A bot has 4 basic building components (for more details, check our [concepts](https://github.com/Botfuel/bot-sdk2/blob/master/CONCEPTS.md)):

 - Intents: text files that contain examples of sentences that are used in training to trigger a Dialog
 - Extractors: extract entities (e.g. forename, number, color, city...) that can then be used by the bot